 Meets the standard.
 Riverside County EMD is the overall coordinator for disaster preparedness, response, and recovery.
-Casualty collection points (CCPs) will be established in locations based on the scope and magnitude of the event, number of victims, and weather.
+CCPs will be established in locations based on the scope and magnitude of the event, number of victims, and weather.
 CCP sites include parks, recreational areas, community centers, libraries, large non-emergency type County facilities, major shopping centers, fire stations and other facilities.
-In all cases possible, CCP sites will be established at or near hospitals to make use of their resources, including the 700 MHz PSEC radio equipment the County has procured.
+In all cases possible, CCP sites will be established at or near hospitals to make use of their resources, including the 700 MHz PSEC radio equipment the county has procured.
 REMSA has also developed a Field Treatment Site Program that is inclusive of a large equipment cache and a communications trailer to support CCP/FTS operations.

-REMSA will re-evaluate the CCP and FTS concepts during development of the Multiple Patient Management Plan.
+REMSA will re-evaluate the CCP and FTS concepts during development of the multiple patient management plan.

-Complete the Multiple Patient Management Plan by December 2018.
+Complete the multiple patient management plan by December 2018.